NBK Tools

 • Important Announcement

-Dear Customers, National Bank of Kuwait will be closed on the Parliamentary Election Day on Tuesday 6 June 2023.
-Duty will resume on Wednesday 7 June 2023.
-NBK will continue providing its banking services at its branches in Kuwait International Airport and The Avenues, Grand Plaza-The Avenues and via ITM service, and NBK self-service branches.
+Dear Customers, On the occasion of the Eid Al-Adha, National Bank of Kuwait will be closed from Thursday, 5 June 2025 until Monday, 9 June 2025.
+Duty will resume on Tuesday, 10 June 2025.
+NBK will continue providing its banking services throughout the holiday at its branches in Kuwait International Airport (T1 & T4), The Avenues, Grand Plaza-The Avenues, Khairan Outlet Mall & The Warehouse Mall, along with our ITM service and NBK self-service branches.
 You can also contact us via our electronic channels NBK Call Center or NBK WhatsApp on 1801801, Mobile Banking service that is available at your convenience to serve your banking needs anywhere, anytime 24/7 or on our NBK Social Media channels.
+NBK wishes you a happy Eid.

 • Important Notice